“Support the church's mission by word and deed.”

 Keenan Dworak-Fisher and his wife Sally Dworak-Fisher first came to Memorial in 2005 when they were enthusiastic members of the Connect prayer and discussion group.
 They were drawn to Memorial by its eagerness to embrace the full meaning of Christ’s message of love, especially the inclusiveness within the church and its commitment to creating a more just society.
 They have lived in Baltimore since 2002, first in Federal Hill and now in Otterbein.
 Their son, Zeke, is in the 8th grade at Roland Park Middle School.
 Keenan works as an economist for the US Bureau of Labor Statistics in Washington DC, where he directs the National Longitudinal Surveys (NLS) program.
 The mission of the NLS is to provide high-quality data to support meaningful research in the social sciences, and Keenan loves that this work puts him in contact with researchers from a wide variety of fields who use NLS data to study economic, demographic, and social topics throughout the life course of the surveys' subjects.
 He is looking forward to bringing his analytical skills to help Memorial continue applying its resources wisely and justly in the world.
 In his spare time, he likes reading, running, and harassing Sally and Zeke with his extremely bad Dad jokes.

-VESTRY members
+VESTRY MEMBERS

 2026 - 2027